6 Makeup Brushes You Should Own

 Thanks to their density, as well as their wide surface area, kabuki brushes allow fast and even foundation application, with zero streaks and patchiness.
 You can apply product using circular motion or by buffing it into the skin (the second technique is recommended if you want to build up coverage).
 Kabuki brushes work equally well with liquids and powders.

 What to Try: La Mav Vegan Kabuki Brush

 Fluffy and soft, blush brushes are designed to pick the exact amount of product needed to give you a delicate healthy flush.
 Blush brushes are normally angled or domed.
 The bonus of the angled one is that you can use it for light contouring.
 On the other hand, the round/domed blush brush can double as a bronzing brush.

-This is, hands down, my favourite multi-purpose brush!
+This is, hands down, our favourite multi-purpose brush!
 You can use it to define your brows, draw perfect winded eyeliner, or smudge eye pencil/eye shadows.
-Angled brushes come in different sizes (depending on their primary purpose), but they are always very densely packed - to allow precise application + to pick more product, so that you can achieve an intense look with ease.
+Angled brushes come in different sizes (depending on their primary purpose), but they are always very densely packed – to allow precise application + to pick more product, so that you can achieve an intense look with ease.

 What to Try: La Mav Vegan Angle Brush

 Eye Shadow Blending Brush

 Often called “crease brush”, “blending eye brush” or simply “eye shadow brush”, this tiny tool is among the essentials that every woman has to have in her makeup kit/on her vanity.
 While it is true that you can use your fingers to apply eye shadows + pack pigment on the lid for maximum intensity, the same doesn’t apply for blending.
 Blending well with your fingers is a tough task, therefore owning a fluffy eye shadow brush is a must if you are someone who strives to achieve the perfect eye look.

 What to Try: La Mav Eyeshadow Brush